microsoft/pycon/azure-speedrun.md

 Using [Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/) and Azure Developer CLI is an incredibly fast way to deploy your Python web application.

-Try for yourself and with just a few commands, you can create a containerized Django application and deploy it to the Azure, saving you time and effort.
+Try for yourself and with just a few commands, create a containerized Django application and deploy it to the Azure.

 This challenge walks you through deploying a containerized Django Architecture with PostgreSQL, and secured secret management via Key Vault using Azure Developer CLI.